Spectral triples for hyperbolic dynamical systems: -algebras of Smale Spaces

 To that end, for $f \in C_c(\gs)$ and $\xi \in \h$, define a representation $\pi:C_c(\gs)$ $\rightarrow \bh$ via

 With this formula, $\pi(f)$ is a bounded linear operator on $\h$.
 Moreover, we can complete $\pi(C_c(\gs))$ in the operator norm on this Hilbert space to obtain a $C^*$-algebra.

 Let us comment on the generality of this construction.
 In the case that $(X,d,\varphi)$ is mixing, every stable and unstable equivalence class is dense.
 Moreover, $X^s(P) \cap X^u(Q)$ is dense in $X^u(Q)$ so that $\pi$ is a faithful representation to the reduced $C^*$-algebra and hence is isometric \cite{Ren}.
 Therefore, the full, reduced, and fundamental $C^*$-algebras of $\gs$ are all isomorphic and $S(X,\varphi,Q)$ is simple.
-For an irreducible Smale space, it can be shown that there is a canonical decomposition into $N$ distinct mixing components that are cyclically permuted by $\varphi$ so that $X^s(P)$ and $X^u(Q)$ are dense in each component.
-Therefore, $\pi$ is faithful and $S(X,d,\varphi)$ is a direct sum of $N$ simple components.
+For an irreducible Smale space, it can be shown that there is a canonical decomposition of $X$ into a finite number of distinct mixing components that are cyclically permuted by $\varphi$ so that $X^s(P)$ and $X^u(Q)$ are dense in each component, this remarkable fact is proven in both \cite{Put2} and \cite{Rue1}.
+Therefore, $\pi$ is faithful and $S(X,d,\varphi)$ is a direct sum of a finite number of simple components.
 We note that $S(X,\varphi,Q)$ is separable, nuclear, and stable \cite{PS, Put1}.

 Each element of $f \in C_c(\gs)$ can be written as a finite sum of functions with support in a neighbourhood base set of the form $V^s(v,w,h^s,\delta)$.
 We use functions of this form so often in the sequel that we completely describe them in the following lemma, which follows from the definitions.